Martmists-GH/kpy-plugin/README.md

 > Note: Modules built with KPy still require XCode when building on macOS, this is a Kotlin/Native limitation.

+For issues and future plans, refer to the [KPy YouTrack](https://youtrack.martmists.com/issues/KPY)

 ## Features

 ### Implemented